marritlarkin/sapling/README.md

 Run `bundle exec jekyll serve` to compile and serve the site at [localhost:4000](http://localhost:4000).

 If you only want to compile, run `bundle exec jekyll build` which will compile the static site into the `_site` folder.

+### Sass Notes
+To keep this project super simple, we are not including any task runners (this may change in the future).
+So, Jekyll handles the Sass compilation on its own.